Although they are called “logical”, they can be applied to values of any type, not only boolean. The result can also be of any type.

 result = value1 && value2 && value3;

-- For each value converts it to a boolean.
+- For each operand, convert it to a boolean.
 If the result is

-In other words, AND returns the first falsy value or the last value if none found.
+In other words, AND returns the first falsy value or the last value if none were found.

 The rules above are similar to OR.
 The difference is that AND returns the first falsy value while OR returns the first truthy one.